 Treatment of Klumpke’s Palsy

-If your child is diagnosed with Klumpke palsy, you should be given all the options for treatments.
+There are several treatment options for Klumpke’s Palsy.
 Most cases are caused by stretch injury, and they usually resolve in the first six months.
 For these milder cases, your doctor will likely recommend you begin with non-surgical interventions.

 Newborns can typically begin gentle massage and physical therapy right away.
 Exercises help improve range of motion, reduce pain, and encourage healing in the nerves.
 A therapist may also recommend splints to hold the hand, wrist, or arm in proper alignment.

 For more severe cases of Klumpke palsy, when the nerve is torn instead of just stretched, a child may need surgery.
 Treatment is usually conservative, beginning with therapy and progressing to surgical intervention if there is inadequate improvement after three to six months.

 Surgery may then be the best option to repair or reconstruct nerves, transfer tendons for better muscle movement, remove scar tissue from damaged nerves, or even graft a new nerve to replace a damaged one entirely.

 In other words, some type of treatment or intervention is usually necessary for a good prognosis.
 The earlier that treatment begins, the better the expected outcome.
 Nerve injuries at the more severe end of the spectrum will generally require surgery.

 Taking Legal Action

 Sometimes, when a baby is born with brachial plexus injuries, there is no one to blame.
 But in many cases, a medical professional’s decision or failure to act can be found to be the underlying cause.